 The best way to prevent contracting COVID-19 is to avoid being exposed to it.
 The virus is most often spread from person to person through the respiratory droplets of an infected person’s coughs or sneezes, between people who are within about 2 meters (6 feet) from each other.

-For more information, watch the WHO’s video on when and how to wear medical masks to protect against the new coronavirus.3
+For more information, read the WHO’s guidance on when and how to use masks.

 According to the WHO, you’re better off washing your hands often than wearing gloves.
 You are still able to touch your face with contaminated gloves, and you are more likely to wash your hands than change your gloves every time that you touch a potentially contaminated surface.

-You can read more about your rights at work during COVID-19 on the Public Service Alliance of Canada’s website.5
+You can read more about your rights at work during COVID-19 on the Public Service Alliance of Canada’s website.

 The WHO recommends washing your hands with either plain or antimicrobial soap and water.
 The way that you wash your hands is just as important as what kind of soap you use.

-For more information, watch the WHO’s video on how to wash your hands.6
+For more information, watch the WHO’s video on how to wash your hands.

 The decision to use soap and water or hand sanitizer depends on a number of factors.
 According to the CDC, handwashing is often best.
 But you should use hand sanitizer before and after you visit someone in a hospital or nursing home and in situations where soap and water aren’t available.